 How to install a fireback with special mounting brackets

 Our installation brackets for firebacks have a brass plug that will not melt from the heat of the fire.
 You can mount the installation brackets in two different places: at the top of the fireback and on the side of the fireback.
 It is less noticeable when the installation brackets are installed at the side.
 If the fireback does not leave any room at the sides, the brackets can also be attached at the top of the fireback.
 It is recommended to place the attachment brackets on the sides approximately 10 cm (3.9") below the top edge of the fireback.
 For attachment at the top, it is recommended to place the brackets approximately 10 cm (3.9") from the corners.
 If the fireback rests on the ground one pair of mounting brackets will do.

 How to wall-mount a fireback

 If you want to wall-mount the fireback you need 2 pairs of mounting brackets.
 Two or three brackets at the bottom and one or two at the top of the fireback.
-Note that our mounting brackets can only be used in stone walls.
+Note that our mounting brackets can only be used in stone or brick walls.

 A fireplace fireback wall-mounted with 2 pairs of mounting brackets

 How to install the mounting brackets